nagasudhirpulla/taming_python/blog/skills/matplotlib_format_axis_ticks.md

 Sometimes we want to explicitly control the formatting of ticks like number of decimal places, date formats etc. This can be done through `TickFormatters`

-### Control axis tick with format string using 'StrMethodFo'
+### Control axis tick with format string using 'StrMethodFormatter'
 ```python
 import matplotlib.pyplot as plt
 x = [0,1,2,3,4,5,6,7,8]